aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 </details>

 ### **Encoding Capacity and Data Density**
 QR Code provides very high data density.
-Each QR Code version has its own maximum data capacity.
+Each QR version has its own maximum data capacity.
 The actual data capacity may vary according to the amount of information to be encoded, encoding type, and the error correction level.
 QR Codes can store up to 3 KB of data, namely, 2,953 bytes, 7,089 numerical digits, 4,296 letters, or 1,817 Japanese Kanji symbols.

 <details>
 <summary>Read more</summary>